 The underlying graph of $\E$ is bipartite with colors $A$ and $B$.
 Type $A$ vertices have valence $2$, and abelian vertex groups (thus the edge groups of $\E$ are also abelian).
 Let $W$ be a Type $A$ vertex group of $\E$ and let $E_1$ and $E_2$ be the images in $W$ of the adjacent edge groups.
 There are subgroups $K_j \le E_j$ (for $j = 1,2$) so that \begin{enumerate} \item $K_1 \cap K_2 = \{ 1 \}$; and \item For $j = 1,2$, the group $E_j/K_j$ is finitely generated. \end{enumerate} \end{restatable}

-Refine $\Gd$ by replacing each vertex group $\Gd_v$ by the splitting given by Corollary~\ref{p:cut point splitting-c}.
-Collapse the edges in the resulting splitting corresponding to the edges in $\Gd$, and denote the resulting splitting of $L$ by $\mathbb{K}$.
+We now define a new splitting $\mathbb{K}$ of $L$.
+The underlying graph of $\mathbb{K}$ is the barycentric subdivision of the underlying graph $\Lambda(\Gd)$ of $\Gd$, so the vertices correspond to cells in $\Lambda(\Gd)$, and edges correspond to pairs $(w,e)$, where $w$ is a vertex, $e$ is an edge, and $e$ is adjacent to $w$.
+The vertex group of a vertex corresponding to a vertex of $\Lambda(\Gd)$ is the central vertex group of the splitting of the corresponding vertex group of $\Gd$ arising from Corollary~\ref{p:cut point splitting-c}.
+The vertex group of a vertex corresponding to an edge of $\Lambda(\Gd)$ is the corresponding edge group of $\Gd$.
+For an edge corresponding to the pair $(w,e)$, there is a corresponding edge group in the splitting $\D(w)$ of $\Gd_w$ coming from Corollary~\ref{p:cut point splitting-c}, and this is the edge group in $\mathbb{K}$.